CiscoISE/ciscoise-terraform-automation-azure-nodes/README.md

 # Automated ISE setup with Infrastructure as Code using Terraform on Azure

-This project runs terraform module to setup ISE infrastructure on Azure Cloud Platform.
+1. This project runs terraform module to deploy upto 58 ISE nodes(min:2 | max:58) on Azure based on User Input.
+2. It deploys the required Infrastructure and configure ISE nodes as per User Input.

 ## Requirements
 - Terraform ~> 1.5.x